se-edu/learningresources/contents/projectManagement/AgileDevelopment.md

 Now that you have a glimpse of what agile development can offer you, you may be wondering, how can you adopt agile development in your software projects?

-As you may have realised by now, agile development can actually be seen as a high-level concept (or abstraction) that describes certain principles to follow in a software project.
+As introduced previously, agile development can actually be seen as a high-level concept (or abstraction) that describes certain principles to follow in a software project.
 As a result, different software projects can choose to implement agile development differently to fit their own circumstances.

 That said, there are many agile development frameworks that can help to guide you along the way.
 Examples of popular agile frameworks include (but are not limited to):